/ seo-glossary / What Is Index Coverage? SEO Glossary

 4. Decision: Google decides whether to add the page to its index, exclude it for a specific reason, or flag it with a warning.

-The Index Coverage report groups URLs by their final status:
+The Page indexing report groups URLs by their final status:

-Valid: The page is indexed and can appear in search results.
+Indexed: The page is in Google's index and can appear in search results.
 This is the status you want for all your important pages.

-• "Crawled - currently not indexed" (Google saw the content but chose not to index it)
+• "Crawled - currently not indexed" (Google saw the content but chose not to index it yet)

 • "Discovered - currently not indexed" (Google knows about the URL but has not crawled it yet)

-• "Duplicate without user-selected canonical" (Google found a canonical version it prefers)
+• "Duplicate without user-selected canonical" (Google picked a canonical version it prefers)

-• "Excluded by noindex tag" (you explicitly told Google not to index it)
+• "URL marked 'noindex'" (you explicitly told Google not to index it)

-• "Blocked by robots.txt" (Google cannot access the page)
+• "URL blocked by robots.txt" (Google could not access the page)

 Best Practices for Index Coverage

-Review the Index Coverage report weekly.
-Set a regular schedule to check for new errors, unexpected exclusions, and trend changes.
+Review the Page indexing report weekly.
+Set a regular schedule to check for new errors, unexpected "Not indexed" reasons, and trend changes.
 Catching issues early prevents them from snowballing.

 Prioritize the "Crawled - currently not indexed" category.
 These are pages Google saw but chose not to index.
 This often indicates thin content, low quality, or duplicate content issues.
 Improving the content or consolidating these pages can recover lost indexing.